cserl-iitb/bootcamp2022/os_internals/week-2/part_b/README.md

 ## Part B: New system calls in xv6

 We will add a couple of new system calls to the xv6 kernel.<br />
 Ready?
 Start by understanding the system call path followed when a system call is invoked.
 A simple tutorial is linked here.
-You don't need to understand everything, just get an overview of the ow through kernel code on invocation of a system call and which les need to be modied to add a new system call.<br /><br />
+You don't need to understand everything, just get an overview of the flow through kernel code on invocation of a system call and which les need to be modied to add a new system call.<br /><br />
 Now look at an existing system call to understand how system calls are to be added.
 For example, look at how **sysproc.c** implements system calls like **sys_fork** (which calls functions in other files).<br /><br />
 You will implement the following new system calls in xv6.<br />
 ### Hello xv6 World!
-Implement a system call, called hello(), which prints Hi!
-Welcome to the world of xv6! to the console.
-You can use cprintf for printing in kernel mode.
+1. Implement a system call, called **hello()**, which prints **Hi!
+Welcome to the world of xv6!** to the console.
+You can use **cprintf** for printing in kernel mode.
-Next, we will implement a system call called helloYou(name) that takes an argument char* name.
+2. Next, we will implement a system call called **helloYou(name)** that takes an argument **char* name**.
 It prints name to the console.
-You can use cprintf for printing in kernel mode.
+You can use **cprintf** for printing in kernel mode.<br />
-Check out the open system call in sysfile.c that takes in multiple arguments like strings and integers, and return a simple integer value.
+Check out the **open** system call in **sysfile.c** that takes in multiple arguments like strings and integers, and return a simple integer value.<br />

-Also check argint, argptr, argstr functions and their descriptions in syscall.c.
+Also check **argint, argptr, argstr** functions and their descriptions in **syscall.c**.

-Hints: You will need to modify a number of dierent les for this exercise, though the total number of lines of code you will be adding is quite small.
+**Hints:** You will need to modify a number of different files for this exercise, though the total number of lines of code you will be adding is quite small.<br />

-At a minimum, you will need to alter sysproc.c, syscall.h, syscall.c user.h, and usys.S to im- plement your new system calls.
+At a minimum, you will need to alter **sysproc.c, syscall.h, syscall.c user.h** and **usys.S** to implement your new system calls.<br />

-You can test your implementation with provided testcases: hello.c and helloyou.c
+You can test your implementation with provided testcases: **hello.c** and **helloyou.c**

-Exploring OS State
+### Exploring OS State
 We will be using the struct ptable in the remaining exercises.
 Whenever you access the ptable you must hold a lock - a synchronization primitive, before you start using it.
-Don't worry if you don't understand locks, we will learn about them in the upcoming weeks.
+Don't worry if you don't understand locks, we will learn about them in the upcoming weeks.<br />

-For now just make sure that if you need to use the ptable you follow the pattern :
+For now just make sure that if you need to use the ptable you follow the pattern :<br />

-. .
+...<br />
-acquire(&ptable . lock );
+acquire(&ptable . lock );<br />

-// Make use of the ptable structure release(&ptable . lock ); // DO NOT FORGET THIS ! !
+// Make use of the ptable structure<br />
+release(&ptable . lock ); // DO NOT FORGET THIS !!<br />

-. .
-got siblings?
+...<br />
+1. **got siblings?**<br />
 We will implement a system call get_siblings_info() which prints the details of siblings (pro- cesses forked from the same parent process) of the calling process to the console.

 get_siblings_info() should print process ID and process state of it's sibings in the follow- ing format.